Are Temporary or Contract Workers Eligible for Overtime Pay?

-The big take away?
-Do not assume that a temporary or contract employee doing work similar to a core employee you have classified as exempt, are exempt from overtime pay requirements.
-High level roles in engineering, accounting or finance are often mistakenly assumed to be exempt, when in fact they are subject to all overtime provisions because they are paid hourlie.
+The big take away – do not assume that a temporary or contract employee doing work similar to a core employee you have classified as exempt, are also exempt.
+Most are not.
+High level temporary employees working in engineering, accounting or finance roles are often mistakenly assumed to also be exempt, when in fact they are subject to all overtime provisions in the same way as other hourlie employees.

 Internal Policies Prohibiting Unauthorized Overtime

-The DOL rules are all encompassing: If the employer knows, should know, or has reason to suspect that the employee is working more than 40 hours in a week, the extra hours must be compensated at the required 1.5 times pay rate.
+The DOL rules are not friendly – If an employer knows, should know, or has reason to suspect that the employee is working more than 40 hours in a week, the extra hours must be compensated at the required 1.5 times pay rate.
 While the burden would be on the employee to prove their employer had this knowledge in a court of law, in most FLSA scenarios, it is not hard to do.

-- Make sure your staffing agency is familiar with and in compliance with all FLSA standards.
+- Make sure your staffing agency is in compliance with all FLSA standards.
 Ask them how they administer the overtime pay requirement and how they manage when and how their temporary employees are asked to work more than 40 hours in a week.

 - Make sure your staffing agency contract details their responsibility to abide by FLSA pay standards and states clearly that it is their exclusive role, not yours, to manage to the requirements to all payroll related statutory requirements, including FLSA mandates.

-- In contract negotiations, allow your staffing agency to specify both a regular bill rate and an overtime bill rate.
+- In a contract or written pricing agreement, make sure your staffing agency specifies both a regular bill rate and an overtime bill rate.
 Why?
-If you require your staffing agency to absorb all the costs of the overtime pay requirement, under court test it may look like you’re coercing your staffing agency into avoiding FLSA overtime pay requirements.
+If you require your staffing agency to absorb all the costs of the overtime pay requirement, under court test it may look like you’re coercing your staffing agency into avoiding FLSA overtime pay requirement

-NOTE to PURCHASERS OF STAFFING SERVICES: Keep in mind that even though you can’t change FLSA standards regarding overtime pay, you can negotiate the rate you are willing to pay your staffing agency for hours worked over 40.
-While staffing agencies need to cover the increase in their direct costs for hours over 40, most are willing to lower their mark up for hours paid at overtime rates.
-For example if your basic pricing agreement allows for your staffing agency to charge a bill rate equivalent to 150% of the employee’s regular pay rate, you can ask them to reduce their mark up for all hours worked and paid at overtime rates.
+Keep in mind that even though you can’t change FLSA standards regarding overtime pay, you can negotiate with your staffing agency on how much you should pay for hours worked over 40.
+While staffing agencies need to cover the increase in their direct costs due to the employee’s increase in pay rate, most are willing to lower their mark up or bill rates for all hours worked over 40.
+For example if your basic pricing agreement allows for your staffing agency to charge a bill rate equivalent to 150% of the employee’s regular pay rate, you can ask them to reduce that mark up to 135% for hours worked and paid at overtime rates.